Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU: Methods

 In our case, the preconditioner $\tilde{O}^{-1}$ is obtained in the following procedure.
 First, for a given matrix $O = M^{\dagger}(\phi)M(\phi)$ for some generic fixed bosonic field $\phi$, we apply the incomplete Cholesky decomposition to obtain a lower triangular matrix $L(\phi)$, such that $O \approx L^\dagger(\phi)L(\phi)$.
 Then, we apply the Neumann series expansion to approximate the inverse of $L$ as for $20$ iterations.
 Finally, we truncate the entries with values smaller than $1\times 10^{-3}$, and obtain the preconditioner $\tilde{O}^{-1} = L^{-1}(\phi)L^{-\dagger}(\phi)$.
 Here, all computations, including incomplete Cholesky decomposition and triangular matrix multiplications, have time complexity $O((V_sN_\tau)^2)$, which is numerically affordable.
 Most importantly, we find that the preconditioner in our problem is endowed with good generalizibility, in the sense that the preconditioner obtained at a generic bosonic field $\phi$ is applicable to accelerate the pCG iteration at any other bosonic fields throughout the Monte Carlo simulation.
 So in practice, we just use $\pi$-flux bosonic configuration to compute the preconditioner once and apply it globally throughout the MC simulation.

-In essence, such generalizability in the preconditioner is because in our problem, as shown in \refeq{eq:M_alpha}, the $M$ matrix is very weakly modulated by the bosonic field, as long as $\Delta_\tau$ is small enough.
+In essence, such generalizability in the preconditioner is because in our problem, as shown in Eq.~\eqref{eq:M_alpha}, the $M$ matrix is very weakly modulated by the bosonic field, as long as $\Delta_\tau$ is small enough.
 Our computation shows that as long as $\Delta_\tau \leq 0.1$, the pre-computed preconditioner has good generalizability.
 But if $\Delta_\tau \gtrsim 0.12$, then the pre-computed global preconditioner will fail and have a negative impact on the convergence of pCG iterations.

+Due to the same reason, we find another fold of the generalizability in our preconditioner, which addresses the exploding memory consumption issue when the size goes up to $N_\tau \times L^2 = 660\times 66^2$.
+We find that as system size increases, not only does the sparsity pattern of the preconditioner is preserved, but also the entry values at the bulk of the preconditioner remain the same.
+Due to this finding, we can directly obtain the preconditioner for all large lattice sizes without any computation.

-\reffg{fig:fig2} shows pCG convergence error $\varepsilon := \frac{||v - OX_n||}{||v||}$ for different fixed numbers of iterations for various sizes.
+Fig.~\ref{fig:fig2} shows pCG convergence error $\varepsilon := \frac{||v - OX_n||}{||v||}$ for different fixed numbers of iterations for various sizes.
 This is dual to a more natural description where people measure the number of iterations required to converge to fixed error instead.
-Here, we take the former description because of the static nature of pCG iteration implemented with CUDA Graph, as introduced in Sec.~\ref{subsec:cudagraph}.
+Here, we take the former description because of the static nature of pCG iteration implemented with CUDA Graph, as introduced in section CUDA Graph Acceleration below.
 This plot shows that for each fixed number of iteration, the convergence error does not increase with system size.
-This indicates that the number of pCG iterations required to converge to a given precision, i.e.~the iteration number complexity, is constant.
+This indicates that the number of pCG iterations required to converge to a given precision, i.e.~the iteration number complexity, is constant.\\

-\subsection{Customized CUDA kernel for matrix-vector multiplication}
+{\textbf{Customized CUDA kernel for matrix-vector multiplication}}

 The mathematical operations with the highest cost in the pCG iterations are the two matrix-vector multiplications, namely $M^\dagger M v$ and $\tilde{O}^{-1}v$ multiplication.
 It turns out that these two operations can benefit significantly from writing customized CUDA kernels, which effectively exploit the specific sparsity pattern of the matrices.